pnp/blog/content/office-add-ins-community-call/2023-04-12/index.md

 **When will the FileInsertBase64 be released into full production?**

-TWe're estimating the FileInsertBase64 method to be released in production in two or three months.
+We're estimating the FileInsertBase64 method to be released in production in the third quarter of this calendar year (July-Sept 2023).